sisinflab/warprec/warprec/utils/config/README.md

 ...
 ```

-`IterativeKCore`: Iteratively apply UserMin and ItemMin until convergence is reached.
+`IterativeKCore`: Applies `UserMin` and `ItemMin` iteratively until no further interactions can be removed (i.e., until convergence is reached).

 ```yaml
 filtering: